-The horses themselves are found outside of Piber and Vienna, too, though there are estimated to be less than 3000 worldwide.
+The horses themselves are found outside of Piber and Vienna, too, though there are only a few thousand worldwide.
 There’s a Lipizzan breeding association in North America, for example.
 And the original stud at Lipica still breeds its own horses.

-You can even buy a Lipizzaner from the Piber Stud farm, but it will cost you several thousand Euro.
+You can even buy a Lipizzaner from the Piber Stud farm, but it’ll cost you several thousand Euro.

-Trivia: Lipizzaner stallions are not born with the famous white coat, but turn that color after six to nine years.
+P.S.
+Lipizzaner stallions are not born with the famous white coat, but turn that colour after six to nine years.
 A very few retain a dark coat.